bajodel/mikrotik-cloudflare-dns/README.md

 1. This process needs to be done only once to obtain the specific Record ID.
 2. This is for *Type A* DNS Record, if you need another type adjust the URL in the **curl** command.
 3. The `| jq` at the end of the **curl** command is used to present the results in a more readable format.
 If you don’t have **jq** installed, you can simply remove the final pipe and parse the results manually.
-4. Before launching one of the the **curl** commands below, populate the following variables (italic) and copy/paste them into bash.
+4. Before launching the **curl** commands below, populate the following variables (italic) and copy/paste them into bash too.
 Alternatively, you can manually substitute the variables directly in the curl command.

 ### Getting the specific Type A DNS Record ID